-This is the simplest, and least flexible, method for calculating exposure but it is very useful when you have a Scene with a relatively uniform exposure or when you want to take images of static areas.
+This is the simplest, and least flexible, method for calculating exposure but it's useful when you have a Scene with a relatively uniform exposure or when you want to take images of static areas.
 You can also use local Volumes to blend between various fixed exposure values in your Scenes.

 |Fixed Exposure||Set the exposure value for Cameras this Volume affects.|

-The human eye can function in both very dark and very bright areas.
-However, at any single moment, the eye can only sense a contrast ratio of roughly one millionth of the total range.
-The eye functions well in multiple light levels by adapting and redefining what is black.
+The human eye can function in both dark and bright areas.
+However, at any single moment, the eye can only sense a contrast ratio of about one millionth of the total range.
+The eye functions well in multiple light levels by adapting and redefining what's black.

 |Metering Mode||Use the drop-down to select the metering method that HDRP uses to filter the luminance source.
 For information on the Metering Modes available, see the Using Automatic section.|